 “Find Help” National Resource Database: This website allows users to enter their zip code and will produce a comprehensive listing of available assistance in their local area as related to COVID-19.
 Once on the site, users are able to search for assistance from a variety of categories, to include food, housing, transit, health, education, and many others.
 The site is very user friendly and contains a comprehensive list of resources available to individuals and families impacted by COVID-19.

 Unemployment Resources / Benefits: Laid off employees will qualify for unemployment benefits if the coronavirus (COVID-19) causes an employer to shut down operations or cut back on operations.
-Maryland unemployment benefits are available to individuals who are unemployed through no fault of their own if they meet the monetary criteria and the weekly eligibility criteria.
+Maryland unemployment benefits are available to individuals who are unemployed through no fault of their own if they meet the monetary criteria and the daily eligibility criteria.

 The Arc is greatly concerned about the threat of COVID-19 to people with disabilities, their families, and the workforce that supports them.
 This website is a compilation of resources to help people with intellectual and /or developmental disabilities (I/DD), their families, and service providers to understand this global pandemic.